-Rielly, a Democrat, owns Rielly Insurance & Financial Services in Oskaloosa, and has been active in insurance and
+Rielly, a Democrat, owns Rielly Insurance & Financial Services in Oskaloosa, and has been active in insurance and financial services since 1989.

 Tom is a lifelong resident of Oskaloosa and Mahaska County.
 He graduated from Oskaloosa Senior High School in 1985 and from Loras College in 1989 with a BA in Finance.